videlec/aims-python-rwanda-2016/README.md

 Week 1: learning the Python language
 ------------------------------------

-Each worksheet will occupy a whole seance.
+To start the jupyter notebook Each worksheet will occupy a whole seance.
 You first need to download the worksheet on your computer and then access it through the jupyter notebook.

 - [Jupyter worksheet 1](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet1.ipynb) basic Python and plotting ([view it online (read-only version)](http://nbviewer.jupyter.org/github/videlec/aims-python-rwanda-2016/blob/master/worksheets/worksheet1.ipynb))
 - [Old Jupyter worksheet 2](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet2.ipynb) This worksheet is now splitted into two parts: